-7 Discussion
+6 Discussion

-We find consistent evidence in support of Prediction 1, that is, that voters rationally supported the electoral system that benefited their favorite party the most.
-The majority of National supporters voted to keep FPTP, whereas Alliance supporters voted for a switch to MMP, as both party elites would have encouraged.
+We find consistent evidence in support of Hypothesis 1, that is, that voters rationally supported the electoral system that benefited their favorite party the most.
+The majority of National supporters voted to keep FPTP, whereas Alliance supporters voted for a switch to MMP, as both party elites encouraged.
 Remarkably, all our results are less clear with regards to Labour supporters, which is very much in line with the ambiguous behavior of its party elites.
 Whereas, on average, Labour supporters were more favorable towards MMP, Labour strongholds did not vote for MMP as much as National strongholds did for FPTP, as Figure 5 clearly shows.
-In terms of effect size, controlling for all possible individual characteristics, voting for Labour increased the probability of voting for MMP only half as much as voting for Alliance (13% vs. 23%).
+In terms of effect size, controlling for all possible individual characteristics, survey data reveals that voting for Labour increased the probability of voting for MMP only half as much as voting for Alliance - see Figure 7.

-Since the Second World War, Labour and National had typically gathered 80% of the popular vote and virtually all seats in all elections.
+Expectations about voting patterns may have been particularly salient among National voters: since the Second World War, Labour and National had typically gathered 80% of the popular vote and virtually all seats in all elections.
 National had secured government in 11 out of the 16 general elections, whereas Labour won the other five.
 Up to 1993, most, if not all, smaller parties were left-leaning.
 In the eyes of many National supporters, this meant that, should voting patterns stay the same after the referendum, the introduction of a proportional system would probably result in Labour and smaller leftist parties easily gaining the majority of parliamentary seats in every election.
-This is likely to have led a pro-status quo vote among most instrumental National supporters.
+This is likely to have led a vote for FTPT (i.e., status quo) among most instrumental National supporters.